dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

     * Ansible playbooks by default run concurrently on 5 nodes.
 To change this, update the ``forks`` value in ``ansible.cfg`` present in the respective playbook directory.

+    * While the ``admin_nic`` on cluster nodes is configured by Omnia to be static, the public NIC IP address should be configured by user.

     * If the target nodes were discovered using switch-based, mapping or snmpwalk mechanisms, manually PXE boot the target servers after the ``provision.yml`` playbook is executed and the target node lists as **booted** `in the nodeinfo table <ViewingDB.html>`_.

     * If the cluster does not have access to the internet, AppStream will not function.
 To provide internet access through the control plane (via the PXE network NIC), update ``primary_dns`` and ``secondary_dns`` in ``provision_config.yml`` and run ``provision.yml``